Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function

 Our goal is to assess the distribution of young objects and determine the IMF well into the sub-stellar regime.
-An overview of the region was presented by \citet{cheng_jwst} (LZ-STAR Paper I), who presented a census of the dense ALMA-detected gas cores and characterization of a potential massive protostar that appears to be forming near the center of the protocluster.
+An overview of the region was presented by \citet{cheng_jwst} (LZ-STAR Paper I), including a census of the dense ALMA-detected gas cores and characterization of a potential massive protostar that appears to be forming near the center of the protocluster.

-This paper is structured as follows.
+Our paper is structured as follows.
 In Section 2 we discuss the data, their reduction and the photometry.
-Section 3 presents the results from the photometry, the luminosity functions, the color-magnitude diagrams and the morphology of the cluster.
+Section 3 presents the results from the photometry, i.e., the luminosity functions, the color-magnitude diagrams and the morphology of the cluster.
 Section 4 discusses the construction of the isochrones, the mass estimates for individual objects and the derived IMFs under different assumptions on metallicity and age.
 Finally, we conclude in Section 5.